dubbelosix/autoclock/README.md

 #### 3) Edit and configure the Ansible command and run it
 * This step assumes that validator-keypair.json and vote-account-keypair.json have been generated using solana-keygen and that the vote-account has already been created.
 The Ansible playbook executes the vote-account command to see that vote-account-keypair.json actually exists and is associated with validator-keypair.json.
 It will fail before starting the validator if that is not the case.
-* Make sure that the solana_version is up to date and that you specify the correct cluster
+* Make sure that the solana_version is up-to-date and that you specify the correct cluster
 ```
 ansible-playbook setup.yaml -i hosts.yaml -e id_path=./keys/validator-keypair.json -e vote_path=./keys/vote-account-keypair.json -e region=ny -e cluster=mainnet -e rpc_address=https://api.mainnet-beta.solana.com -e repo_version=v1.13.6-jito
 ```